-- Areas of new housing construction. - E-911 address conversion areas. - Areas that have changed from single-family homes to multifamily homes and vice versa. - Warehouses that have been converted to residential lofts. - New mobile home parks or new scattered mobile homes. - Apartment buildings with irregular or missing numbering schemes for the individual units. - Recently added territory. - Addresses near jurisdictional boundaries.
+- Areas of new housing construction. - E-911 address conversion areas. - Areas that have changed from single-family homes to multifamily homes and vice versa. - Warehouses that have been converted to residential lofts. - New mobile home parks or new scattered mobile homes. - Apartment buildings with irregular or missing numbering schemes for the individual units. - Annexed land. - Areas along governmental boundaries.

-Local Address Sources
+State-Level Address Sources

-There are many possible sources of local address information.
+There are many possible sources of state-level address information.
 Some of these sources may not match the Census Bureau's Address List exactly, but they are a good indication of where change is taking place and can help you identify addresses that you need to add to the address list.
-The following list provides suggestions for local address source materials:
+The following list provides suggestions for state-level address source materials:

 - New housing construction or building permits (include units that are under construction only if final roof, doors, and windows will be in place on Census Day, April 1, 2010).

 - E-911 address files.

-- Housing occupancy permits.
+- Housing inspection permits.

-- Planning or zoning records.
+- Planning and zoning records.

 - Local utility records.

 - Drivers' license files.

 - Annexation records.

 - Assessment or taxation files.

 - Voter registration files.

+- School enrollment records.